nastyachel/friends-app/README.md

 Click sign up on the login page to create a new user or you can use one of existing users with predefined test data, for example:
 **Freddy Merkury** (username: *admin*, password: *123*).

+## To do
+- fix layout for small displays, for example in edit profile view
+- more coverage with unit tests
+- convert dates to localdate/datetime
+- instant messaging
+- paging on some views
+- add locations to places
+- add friends posts to user's timeline